openpracticelibrary/openpracticelibrary/src/pages/practice/ubiquitous-language.md

 ---
 templateKey: practice-page
 title: Ubiquitous Language
-subtitle: The main objetive of this practie is to define the term and concepts of a business domain in an complete unambiguous way.
+subtitle: Define the term and concepts of a business domain in an complete unambiguous way.
 date: 2023-01-10T09:22:39.364Z
 authors:
   - JorgeTudela